MCP editor for agents

 Dashboard sync

-After a successful draft tool upsert from the editor MCP, Rapid MCP emits a SERVER_CHANGED-style event to the server room so open manage server tabs refetch and show the new draft state.
+After a successful draft tool upsert, version save, or publish from the editor MCP, Rapid MCP emits a SERVER_CHANGED-style event to the server room so open manage server tabs refetch.
+Tool edits use payload { type: "tool" }; version save/publish use { type: "version", data: { versionId } }.

 Related